 - When the tenderloin is searing on its final side, add the potatoes and carrots to the skillet.
 Try to arrange the potatoes so cut sides are down, but you don’t need to be too fussy about it.
 Cook 2-3 minutes.

 - Transfer the whole skillet into the 425°F oven.
 Use a meat thermometer to check the doneness of the pork after 10 minutes — you’re looking for an internal temp of 150-160°F. Toss the potatoes and carrots for even browning.If the pork is at 160F: Remove it from the skillet to a plate or cutting board to rest, and let the potatoes and carrots cook an additional 5 minutes or until the potatoes are fork-tender.If the pork tenderloin isn’t 160F: Leave it in the oven and check again every 5 minutes until it reaches 160F, tossing the potatoes and carrots each time you check.

 - When the pork and potatoes are done, remove them from the skillet to rest.

 - Return the pan to the stove over medium heat, no need to wipe it out.

 - Add the minced shallots to the skillet and cook until slightly soft.
-Add garlic and 1 TBSP flour and stir to cook the flour, about 1 minute.
+Add garlic and 1 tablespoon flour and stir to cook the flour, about 1 minute.
 It will stick to the surface of the pan, that’s okay.